ecobee/nodejs-gcloud-pubsub-module/README.md

 ## Usage

+Please refer to the [interfaces](src/interfaces/gcloud-pub-sub.interface.ts) file to understand parameter and object requirements.

 ### Publish to a topic

 Publishing topics follows the classic NestJS pattern of importing a module and injecting a service via dependency injection